top of page

 in dust, in light, in grass, in shade,

-between sticks, stones, imagination.
+among sticks, stones, and imagination.

 And adults often rediscover

-their own childhood in the process.
+their own childhood there as well.

-Community evenings — the magic of village life.
+Shared evenings — the magic of village life.

-Several times a month something happens
+Several times a month, something happens

 that no one planned

-A film evening in the yurt.
+A movie night in the yurt,

-A dance evening where people move freely.
+a dance night where people move freely,

-A music evening with spontaneous instruments.
+a music evening with spontaneous instruments,

-A game night that becomes too loud.
+a game night that becomes far too loud,

-A cooking afternoon that smells like childhood.
+an afternoon of cooking that smells like childhood,

-A realization.
+a realization.

-Nothing of it is mandatory.
+None of it is obligation.

-And in this “may”
+And in that “allowing”

 lies the magic.

-Spaces for adolescents & adults.
+Spaces for teenagers and adults.

-Young people find in Eden
+Teenagers finally find in Eden

-a place that does not watch over them,
+a place that is not controlling,

 They have space for music,